dj-nitehawk/MongoDB.Entities/Documentation/wiki/DB-Instances-Global-Filters.md

 }
 ```
 ## Specify filters using a base class
-you can specify filters on a per entity type basis like above or you can specify filters that are common to a base class type like so:
+filters can be specified on a per entity type basis like above or common filters can be specified using a base class type like so:

 ```csharp
 SetGlobalFilterForBaseClass<BaseEntity>(x => x.IsDeleted == false);
 ```

 ## Prepending global filters
-global filters by deafult are appeneded to your operation filters. if you'd like to instead have the global filters prepended, you can use the following overload:
+global filters by deafult are appeneded to your operation filters. if you'd like to instead have the global filters prepended, use the following overload:

 ```csharp
 SetGlobalFilter<Book>(